mieubrisse/personal-writing/building-your-exobrain/post.md

 Today we start construction on your exobrain.

-By the end of this post, you'll have ChatGPT acting as a basic exobrain: talking in your values, your goals, and the people you admire.
+By the end of this post you'll have ChatGPT acting as a basic exobrain: talking in your values, your goals, and the people you admire.

-I'll also share results of pitting my exobrain-trained ChatGPT vs untrained ChatGPT.
+Afterwards I'll also share results, pitting my exobrain-trained ChatGPT vs untrained ChatGPT.

 > 💡 This post's value comes from the exercises you'll do.
 I suggest dedicating at least 15 minutes to work through it.